MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/calloutpolicy.md

 ## Control commands

-You must have [AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run these commands.
+You must have [Cluster AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run these commands.

 **Show all configured callout policies**